kri-pa08/Animated-Coffee-Shop-Website/README.md

-Coffee shop website  with HTML CSS and JavaScript
+Animated Coffee shop website  with HTML CSS and JavaScript